Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 - These two squads combine to allow 48 points per game, 18 fewer than this contest's over/under.

-- The Tigers and their opponents score an average of 54.3 points per game, 11.7 fewer than Saturday's total.

-- The 75.3 PPG average total in Rebels games this season is 9.3 points more than this game's over/under.
+- The average total in Tigers games this season is 54.3, 11.7 points fewer than Saturday's total of 66 .

+- In 2021, games involving the Rebels have averaged a total of 75.3 points, 9.3 more than the set total in this contest.

 Auburn Stats and Trends

-- In Auburn's seven games this year, it has four wins against the spread.

-- This season, the Tigers have two ATS wins in three games as a favorite of 1 point or more.
+- This season, the Tigers have two against the spread wins in three games as a favorite of 2.5 points or more.

 - Auburn's games this year have gone over the total in four out of seven opportunities (57.1%).

-- Auburn is 3-1 against the spread and 4-0 overall this season when the team scores more than 28.3 points.
+- When Auburn scores more than 28.3 points, it is 3-1 against the spread and 4-0 overall.

-- The Tigers rack up 447.9 yards per game, 25.9 more yards than the 422 the Rebels allow per matchup.
+- The Tigers collect 447.9 yards per game, 25.9 more yards than the 422 the Rebels give up per contest.

 - Auburn is 4-0 against the spread and 4-0 overall when the team picks up more than 422 yards.